 - To destroy all of the cancer cells anywhere in the patient’s body

-No one conditioning treatment is used for every transplant.
-Your treatment will be planned just for you based on the type of cancer you have, the type of transplant, and any chemo or radiation therapy you have had in the past.
+The conditioning treatment is different for every transplant.
+Your individual treatment will be planned based on the type of cancer you have, the type of transplant, and any chemo or radiation therapy you have had in the past.

 If chemo is part of your treatment plan, it will be given in an intravenous (IV) line or as pills.
 If radiation therapy is planned, it’s given to the entire body (called total body irradiation or TBI).
 TBI may be given in a single treatment session or in divided doses over a few days.

 This phase of the transplant can be very uncomfortable because high treatment doses are used.
 Chemo and radiation side effects can make you sick, and it may take you months to fully recover.
 A very common problem is mouth sores that will need to be treated with strong pain medicines.
 You may also have nausea, vomiting, be unable to eat, lose your hair, and have lung or breathing problems.
-If you know what medicines your doctors will be using for conditioning, you can find out more about each drug on our Web site at www.cancer.org, or call us for more information.
+If you know what medicines your doctors will be using for conditioning, you can find out more about them in our Guide to Cancer Drugs, or call us for more information.

-Conditioning can also cause premature menopause in women and will likely make both men and women unable to have children.
-(See “Stem cell transplant and having children” in the section called “Long-term problems after transplant.”)
+Conditioning can also cause premature menopause in women and often makes both men and women sterile (unable to have children).
+(See “Stem cell transplant and having children” in the section called “Transplant problems that may show up later.”)
 Before you have a transplant, you need to discuss the transplant process and all its effects with your doctors.
 It also helps to talk to others who have already had transplants.

-After the conditioning treatment, you are given a couple of days to rest before getting the stem cells.
+After the conditioning treatment, you will be given a couple of days to rest before getting the stem cells.
 They will be given through your IV catheter, much like a blood transfusion.
-If the stem cells were frozen, you may get some medicines before the stem cells are given.
-This is done to reduce your risk of reacting to the preservatives that are used when freezing the cells.
+If the stem cells were frozen, you might get some drugs before the stem cells are given.
+This is done to reduce your risk of reacting to the preservatives that are used in freezing the cells.

 If the stem cells were frozen, they are thawed in warm water then given right away.
-For allogeneic or syngeneic transplants, the donor cells may be harvested in an operating room, and then processed in the lab.
-Once they are ready, the cells are brought in and infused.
+For allogeneic or syngeneic transplants, the donor cells may be harvested (removed) in an operating room, and then processed in the lab.
+Once they are ready, the cells are brought in and infused (given to you).
 The length of time it takes to get all the stem cells depends on how much fluid the stem cells are in.

-You will be awake for this process and it doesn’t hurt.
-This is big step and often has great meaning for recipients and their families.
+You will be awake for this process, and it doesn’t hurt.
+This is a big step and often has great meaning for recipients and their families.
 Many people consider this their rebirth or chance at a second life.
 They may celebrate this day as they would their actual birthday.

-Other short-term side effects of the stem cell infusion might include:
+Other short-term or immediate side effects of the stem cell infusion might include: